CycloneDX/guides/ML-BOM/en/0x90-Appendix-A_Glossary.md

 [1] https://huggingface.co/blog/ngxson/common-ai-model-formats

-#### GGUF
+#### GGUF (GPT-Generated Unified Format)

-GGUF was initially developed for the llama.cpp project.
+GGUF is an acronym for GPT-Generated Unified Format and was initially developed for the llama.cpp project.
 GGUF is a binary format designed for fast model loading and saving, and for ease of readability.
 Models are typically developed using PyTorch or another framework, and then converted to GGUF for use with GGML.

 A GGUF file comprises: